Table of contents

 What is a decoupled CMS?

-Traditionally, the CMS front end and back end were tightly locked together.
+With a traditional CMS, the front end presentation, also known as the presentation layer, and back end were tightly locked together.
 Users could create, store, manage, and publish content all within a single interface.

-For non-technical users publishing simple content—like a blog—this was a great, seamless setup.
+For non-technical users and content editors publishing simple content — for example, a WordPress blog — this was a great, seamless setup.

-But as digital experiences evolve, developers are spending too much time creating custom workarounds to deliver more sophisticated content to a wider variety of devices.
+But as digital experiences and ecommerce continues to evolve, developers are spending too much time creating custom workarounds to optimize experiences and deliver more sophisticated content across devices.